openvinotoolkit/openvino/docs/IE_PLUGIN_DG/NewTransformation.md

 `3.` runtime info:

 Runtime info is a map `std::map<std::string, std::shared_ptr<Variant>>` located inside `ngraph::Node` class.
 It represents additional attributes in `ngraph::Node`.
 Find more information about runtime info in [Custom attributes in nodes] chapter.
-This attributes can be set by users or by plugins and when executing transformation that changes `ngraph::Function` we need to preserve this attributes as they won't be automatically propagated.
+These attributes can be set by users or by plugins and when executing transformation that changes `ngraph::Function` we need to preserve this attributes as they won't be automatically propagated.
 In most cases transformations has next types: 1:1 (replace node with another node), 1:N (replace node with a sub-graph), N:1 (fuse sub-graph into a single node), N:M (any other transformation).
 Currently there is no mechanism that automatically detects transformation types so we need to propagate this runtime information manually.
 See examples below.